glebzlat/arduino-nvim/README.md

 # Arduino.nvim

+_Disclaimer: there is a lot of changes I want to make in this project, particularly about configuration - arduino-cli itself has great configuration files, so it is possible just to create and to use them.
+In the current stage this project is really raw and it annoys me.
+But unfortunately currenty I have no much time to maintain it.
+So there will be breaking changes, maybe soon, maybe not._

 Simple wrapper for arduino-language-server, written in Lua.
 Arduino-language-server is not fully bootstrapped out of the box, it requires the FQBN (Fully Qualified Board Name) and the